d6stringer/McM_to_MD/README.md

 Created by: Daniel Woodson<br />
 In May, 2020<br /><br />

+UPDATE: This project no longer works the way it was designed.
+MS changed the way links work in emails with "Safe Links" so it will need to be reworked with scraping instead.
+However, the issue has largely been resolved by way of me just ordering directly.

 Purpose: Making purchase requests for McMaster was getting tedious with the copipasta and formatting for markdown
     so that it was easy to use seemed like a logical next step.<br /><br />